Web security module

-Sitefinity CMS has an out-of-the-box Web security module that you can use to configure HTTP security headers and to protect your Sitefinity CMS sites against attacks.
+Sitefinity CMS has an out-of-the-box Web security module that you can use to configure HTTP security headers, redirect and referrer validation.
+This way you protect your Sitefinity CMS sites against attacks.

-There are various types of attacks that you can prevent – cross-site scripting (XSS), clickjacking, code injection, stealing or modifying data in transit (man-in-the-middle), content sniffing.
+There are various types of attacks that you can prevent – Cross-site scripting (XSS), clickjacking, code injection, stealing or modifying data in transit (man-in-the-middle), content sniffing.
 HTTP protocol defines headers that all modern browsers understand and use to protect user or site data.
+Additionally built-in redirect and referrer validation mechanisms add further protection against Open Redirect and Cross-site Request Forgery types of attacks.

 The site administrators are responsible for the security.
 You should configure your site, so that no other role, such as author, content editor, designer, or frontend user, is able to add a reference to external resource, without the explicit permission from the administrator.
 The administrator should be able to configure the transport layer security upgrade, the prevention from clickjacking attacks, the XSS protection, and more.
 Only administrators should be able to turn off the Web security module or its features.